Ron-Madan/Portfolio/8-puzzle/README.md

 ## About the 8-Puzzle

 The 8-puzzle is a sliding puzzle that consists of a 3×3 grid with 8 numbered tiles and one empty space.
 The goal is to rearrange the tiles from a given starting configuration to reach a specific goal configuration by sliding tiles into the empty space.
+If you're feeling ambitious, you can also try the 15-puzzle on a 4x4 grid!

 ## How to Play?